richzarate1997/recipe_routers/README.md

    * A connection success dialog appears on success.
 Dismiss it and then click OK to complete the connection set up.
    * The Workbench home view now shows the learn-mysql connection.
    * Click on the connection.
 If asked to enter your password again, do so and click OK.
 Workbench switches to an active mode when it connects to a database.
-4. Run DB Schema Script
+5. Run DB Schema Script
    * Open up the SQL schema script by selecting *File->Open SQL Script...* and then selecting the schema at `<your_repository_path>/recipe_routers/agile_aprons/sql/schema.sql`.
    * You can run the script by clicking the lightning bolt icon (the one without the cursor on it).
 The Action Output should fill with several lines with corresponding green checkmarks.
 If you see any red *x* icons instead, run the script again.
-5. Configure & Run the GetYum Server
+6. Configure & Run the GetYum Server
    * In IntelliJ (or your preferred Java IDE) open the project from the `agile_aprons` directory that is nested inside the root of the recipe_routers repository: `<your_repository_path>/recipe_routers/agile_aprons`.
 Right-click the `App` file from the Project file tree and select `Modify Run Configuration...`.
-Here you need to add the following environment variables for it to run correctly (==Replace `your-password` & `your-API-key` with your own values==):
+Here you need to add the following environment variables for it to run correctly:
    ```sh
    DB_USERNAME=root;DB_PASSWORD=your-password;DB_URL=jdbc:mysql://localhost:3306/recipe_list;API_KEY=your-API-key
    ```
    * Click `Apply` and `Close`, then right-click on `App` again and select `Run 'App'` to start the server.
-6. Install NPM packages
+7. Install NPM packages
    From the root directory of the repository:
    ```sh
    cd clients/client-web
    npm install
    ```
-7. Run the React Web Client
+8. Run the React Web Client
    ```sh
    npm start
    ```
-Now you should have the whole application available and running.
+Now you should have the whole application available and running from the react client at `http://localhost:3000`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>